 Trekking poles were very handy for us during the hike.
 It allowed us to have extra muscle to help us hike the extremely steep Inca steps.
 They also helped us keep our balance when we would go down the Inca steps.
 If you do not wish to pack these during your long flight, check with your tour company because they may have trekking poles available to rent.

 CamelBak Hydration Reservoir

 Hydration is the most important thing during the four day Inca trail.
 So we highly recommend a CamelBak hydration reservoir .
 It was so easy to hydrate ourselves with the reservoir rather than fiddling with a water bottle.
 Depending on how much water you consume during activity, the 2L reservoir should be plenty.
-During your lunch breaks and every morning, the tour company can always refill your water.
+Another great alternative is a collapsible water bottle.
+They are lightweight, eco-friendly and versaitle, so perfect for packing for the Inca trail.
+Furthermore, during your lunch breaks and every morning, your tour company can always refill your water bottles.

 We were surprised by how necessary a head lamp was for this trip.
 A headlamp is needed every night at the campsites, for possible night hiking and the morning of the last day.
 On the last day, you will be hiking in the dark for around two hours.
 Getting around the campsite without a head lamp is not too bad if you have your phone, but when you have to use the bathroom it becomes extremely necessary.
 This is no joke!
 Going to the bathroom in the dark at the poor camping conditions is merely impossible, especially for women.
 The head lamps are also useful as a hanging light in your tent.
 So yes, a head lamp is required when packing for the Inca trail.